lilxyzw/VRCLightVolumes/Documentation/BestPractices.md

 ## Fixing Bakery Light Probes

 Bakery optimizes L1 probes for "Geometrics SH Evaluation", which can cause overexposure and underexposure issues.
 Enable **Fix Light Probes L1** in Light Volume Setup to correct the probes after each bake.
 This may reduce overall contrast slightly but prevents over or underexposure.

+## Color Correcting Volumes

+Color correction is a feature that changes light balance of a baked volume.
+It can NOT be changed in runtime and only applies when you press "Pack Light Volumes" in Light Volume Setup component, or rebake the scene.
+Very useful when you bake additive lights in your scene and some undesirable dim light bakes into the volume.
+"Exposure" makes everything brighter or darker.
+"Dark Lights" and "Bright Lights" shifts the darkest or brightest volume values to cut out the undesirable light.